Twenty-Eight Mansions

 The Twenty-Eight Mansions (二十八宿 (Èrshíbā Xiù)), also called ' or ', are part of the Chinese constellations system.
 They can be considered as the equivalent to the zodiacal constellations in Western astronomy, though the Twenty-eight Mansions reflect the movement of the Moon through a sidereal month rather than the Sun in a tropical year.
+Each mansion is roughly a day of the month.

 The lunar mansion system was in use in other parts of East Asia, such as ancient Japan; the Bansenshūkai, written by Fujibayashi Yasutake, mentions the system several times and includes an image of the twenty-eight mansions.

 A similar system, called nakshatra, is used in traditional Indian astronomy.